Shopify/toxiproxy/README.md

  - `bytes`: number of bytes it should transmit before connection is closed

+#### http_request_headers

+Modifies http request headers.
+This toxic only has effect when the direction equals `upstream`.
+The most common use case would be modifying the Host header when using reverse proxies.

+ - `headers`: a key value map with the headers to set.

 ### HTTP API

 All communication with the Toxiproxy daemon from the client happens through the